anama118118/BezierCurve/README.md

 The t in the formula gives us the corresponding ratios and hence the points on the Bezier Curve.

 ## Possible Application
-A. Create custom images on UIVIews
+A. Create custom images on UIViews
 B. Implement in Animations
     1. For animating a path with Sprite Kit, regular animations
     2. For expanding and shrinking
     3. For outlining the shape of the polygon

+## Resources

 (Source 1) https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-837-computer-graphics-fall-2012/lecture-notes/MIT6_837F12_Lec01.pdf